 (ii) European Roulette

-This is the classic roulette, with black/red-colored numbers on the table and the wheel itself.
-Reds include odd numbers 1-9, even numbers 12-18, odd numbers 19-27 and even numbers 30-36.
-Blacks numbers include even numbers from 2-10, odd numbers 11-17, even numbers 20-28 and odd numbers 29-35.
+European roulette, also known as classic roulette features black/red colored names on the table and the wheel itself.
+Reds include odd numbers 1-9, even numbers 12-18, odd numbers 19-27, and even numbers 30-36.
+Blacks numbers include even numbers from 2-10, odd numbers 11-17, even numbers 20-28, and odd numbers 29-35.

 (iii) American Roulette

-Popular Roulette Bets
+The Most Popular Roulette Bets

 For instance, you can place a chip on the corner connecting 20, 21, 23, and 24.
 The odds on this are slightly lower-paying 8:1.

 For example, you can wager on 13-14-15 street.
 This pays 11:1.